alxndr/blog/_posts/2023-05-23-nasin-pi-lipu-nimi.md

 - /2023/05/23/nasin-ku.html
 ---

-A thought experiment: how might one use a _[toki pona]_ reference document which does not rely on the Latin alphabet or other "borrowed" orthographies?
+A thought experiment: how might one use a _[toki pona]_ reference document which only uses _[sitelen sitelen]_?

-jan Tepu has created a wonderful example, [using _sitelen pona_ and realistic imagery](https://davidar.github.io/tp/kama-sona).

-I'm curious about what one might look like which only uses _[sitelen sitelen]_.

-## sona lon (background)
+## sona (background info)

 _[sitelen sitelen]_ is one of the many [orthographies](https://sona.pona.la/wiki/Writing_systems) of _[toki pona]_.

 It is a beautiful and creative writing system!
 But its inherent flexibility can be challenging to navigate.

-As a beginner to _toki pona_ who was impatiently wanting to use _sitelen sitelen_, I found myself needing a method of defining a glyph based on its visual appearance, with only a rough understanding of the vocabulary and each glyph's constituents.
-This reminded me of using Chinese dictionaries with [radical and stroke count](https://en.wikipedia.org/wiki/Radical_(Chinese_characters)), and I wondered if something similar (but _pona_) were possible for _sitelen sitelen_...
+As a beginner to _toki pona_ who was fascinated by _sitelen sitelen_, I was looking for many source documents to see how different people drew the glyphs.
+I then found myself wanting a method of defining a glyph based on its visual appearance, not knowing its pronunciation, and with only a rough understanding of the _sitelen sitelen_ alphabet (or even the language's vocabulary).
+This reminded me of studying Mandarin, and using Chinese dictionaries organized by [radical and stroke count](https://en.wikipedia.org/wiki/Radical_(Chinese_characters)) — and I wondered if something similar (but also _pona_!) were possible for _sitelen sitelen_...

 ## nasin (method)

-> tldr: Each glyph has a unique set of components (aka "roots") associated with it; Roots are ordered; Each glyph can thereby be ordered according to its roots.
-With a rough understanding of the roots and ordering, **a dictionary user can quickly locate an arbitrary or unrecognized glyph within a large source list.**
+There are ## "roots" (visual components);
+The roots are in a particular order;
+Each glyph has a unique set roots associated with it;
+Each glyph is sorted according to its roots.

+This allows a dictionary user to quickly locate an unrecognized glyph within an arbitrarily-sized list of otherwise "difficult-to-order" glyphs, with only a rough understanding of the roots and ordering necessary.

 * The most significant aspect of the glyph is designated the **primary root**.
 All glyphs have a primary root.
   * The "most significant" aspect could be the center or the largest portion of the glyph, or a unique symbol compared to the remainder of the glyph.